Move the mouse pointer over the map to display the trustee of that area.

-Trustee, Area 3 - Piedmont and portions of Oakland, including the Oakland hills (from north of Claremont Avenue south to Redwood Road), East Lake, San Antonio, Fruitvale and part of East Oakland (to Seminary Avenue)
+Trustee, Area 3 - Piedmont and portions of Oakland, including the Oakland hills (from north of Claremont Avenue south to Redwood Road), East Lake, San Antonio, Fruitvale and part of East Oakland (north of Seminary Avenue)

 KEN BERRICK is the founder and Chief Executive Officer of Seneca Family of Agencies, a nonprofit agency founded in 1985 that provides school, community, and residentially-based services for children with serious emotional issues and their families.
 He’s a Governor’s Appointee on the California Child Welfare Council, a two-time former President of the California Alliance of Child and Family Services and serves on the Board of the California Council for Community Mental Health Agencies.
 He is a Past-President of the Alameda County Board of Education and Past-President of the California County Boards of Education.
 He is co-author of the book, Unconditional Care: Relationship-Based, Behavioral Intervention with Vulnerable Children and Families, and serves on numerous policy planning groups at both county and state levels.
 Mr. Berrick has been a resident of Alameda County since 1983.
 He lives in Oakland with his wife, Jill, and their two children.

-Trustee, Area 4 - San Leandro and the western unincorporated communities of Ashland, Castro Valley, Cherryland (northern portion), San Lorenzo, and Hayward Acres
+Trustee, Area 4 - San Leandro, the western portion of Dublin, and the unincorporated communities of San Lorenzo, Ashland, Castro Valley, Cherryland (northern portion), Fairview (northern portion) and Hayward Acres

 FRED SIMS is a former Psychology professor and student counselor at Chabot College in Hayward, where he worked for 32 years.
 He is also an assistant track coach at Chabot.
 A native of Colorado, Sims earned his bachelor's degree from Adams State College in Alamosa, Colo., and master's degree from Western State College in Gunnison, Colo.
 Sims has served on the Board of Directors at the Community Resources for Independent Living, and on the Board of Directors, the Emergency Shelter Program for Battered Women.
 He was also a coach for the YMCA’s co-ed youth basketball team.
 Sims is an avid runner, swimmer and golfer.
 He and his wife Sheila have lived in Hayward since 1968 and have two daughters and two grandchildren.